cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 print(foo(10));       // Prints "null"
 ```

-As has been described above, function parameters in user function can be input, output or input/output.
+As has been described above, function parameters in a user function can be input, output or input/output.
 Use the `in` and `out` modifiers to properly mark the function parameters:

 ```Mindcode
 def function(in x, out y, in out z)